tsukasaoishi/fresh_connection/README.md

 end
 ```

-The model of children class will access to same slave group as the parent.
+The children class will access to same slave group as the parent.

 ```ruby
 class Parent < ActiveRecord::Base